1. What can I do if Coding does not work in my car?

 - Please read the description of the coding found in the app.
 You will find additional codings mentioned there that need to be activated

-- for daytime running lights, the light switch has to be set to 0 or A
+- For daytime running lights, the light switch has to be set to 0 or A

-- for welcome lights, the light switch has to be set to A or 2
+- For welcome lights, the light switch has to be set to A or 2

-- the coming home lights are activated by using the headlight flasher after turning off the ignition
+- The coming-home lights are activated by using the headlight flasher after turning off the ignition

-- for many key fob functions, it often helps to press the button longer or to stand closer to the car (you may have a weak battery in the key fob).
+- For many key fob functions, it often helps to press the button longer or to stand closer to the car (you may have a weak battery in the key fob)

-- if the voltage is very low, it can happen that the vehicle turns off consumers (welcome light, signal lights when un-/locking, etc.) in order to save energy.
+- If the voltage is very low, it can happen that the vehicle turns off consumers (welcome light, signal lights when un-/locking, etc.) in order to save energy

-Your car is missing the necessary equipment:
+4. My car is missing the necessary equipment.
+What does that mean?

 Control units do not know all the built-in equipment of a vehicle.
 It is possible that coding has been accepted without the necessary equipment for this coding being installed.